 GP selection is complete but job offers to would-be registrars have been delayed by the Medical Training Application Service (MTAS).

-Offers to candidates who said general practice was their first-choice specialty are due out next week and, if MTAS supplies last-minute details, are due to be with candidates on Tuesday.
+Offers to candidates who said general practice was their first-choice specialty were due out this week, with the exact timing depending on when MTAS supplies last-minute details.

-The announcement has calmed fears that GP trainees would have to wait until specialist training results were revealed on June 8.
+The announcement calmed fears that GP trainees would have to wait until specialist training results were revealed on 8 June.

 But candidates in England, Scotland and Wales who failed to put general practice as their first-choice specialty will have to wait until June to hear if they have a GP place.

 In Northern Ireland, where specialty recruitment opted out of MTAS, next year’s registrars received their job offers two weeks ago.